anshravalll/imager_scraper/README.md

 Note for me: Simpletest.py is not visible due to .gitignore, but it is where i do my beautifulsoup experimentations.

-(Model code is inside the organization's github repository)
+(Model code is inside the organization's github repository.)